VariniaQ/guiaOrientacion/README.md

 <ul>
   <li>This project was created for educational proposes.</li>
 <ul/>

+<h1> Contact </h1>
+This project is maintained by Varinia Quisbert
+mail: quisbertvarinia@gmail.com
+linkedIn: <a href = "https://www.linkedin.com/in/varinia-q/" >Varinia Quisbert</a>

 <h1>Notes</h1>
  This project was based on a project of <a href = "https://github.com/briancodex" >Brian Design</a>